 A perfect example is the Royal Opera House Muscat, which is located in the Shatti Al Qurum district of Muscat.
 It regularly runs world-class performances including ballets, operas, and musicals.

 The month-long Muscat Festival, which is held across different locations of the capital, promotes traditional culture, dance, foods, arts, and crafts.
-Down south, the annual Salalah Festival welcomes those exploring Oman’s most southern region during Khareef (monsoon) season.
+In the south, the annual Salalah Festival celebrates local culture and produce, and welcomes those exploring Oman’s most southern region during Khareef (monsoon) season.

 HERITAGE & CRAFTS